|

 How to use your amp's effects loop, and pedals vs. rackmount:

-Generally speaking, pedals are meant to go between your instrument and the main input of your amp, while rackmount units are meant to go in an effects loop, or between a preamp and a power amp.
-Please see this article for more explanation about preamps.
+The short and simplified version is that pedals are meant to go between your instrument and the main input of your amp, while rackmount signal processors are meant to go in an effects loop, or between a preamp and a power amp.
+This is because they operate at different ranges of signal level (amplitude, strength), and have different impedances.

-Rack units are usually designed to run at line level, which means they operate best taking the output of a preamp.
-An effects loop typically runs at line level (either +4dB or -10dB, with -10dB being more common on amp heads), and is a direct connection between the preamp and power section of that amp.
-The signal from most basses is not the right level or impedance to go directly into most rack processors.
-Technically you can plug your bass straight in, but it will not work nearly as well as if you put a preamp between them, and it may not work at all depending on the particular gear.
+Rackmount signal processors are almost always designed to run at line level, so they are suited for use with effects loops.
+Their in/out impedance is also usually a good match.
+The loop is a direct connection between the preamp and power section of your amp, so you can think of the loop return jack as a power amp input; see that "preamp" article linked in the first paragraph for technical details about driving power amps.
+The signal from most guitars/basses is too low, and the impedance is too high, to go directly into most rack processors.
+Technically you can plug your instrument straight in, but it will not work nearly as well as if you put a preamp between them, and it may not work at all depending on the particular gear.

 There are exceptions: Some rack units have a "Hi Z" input, which is designed for you to be able to plug your instrument straight in; and some rack processors (especially older guitar-oriented units) are designed to operate at instrument level, or at least have enough input gain available to be used that way.
 There are also some effects loops which are able to operate fine with pedals in the loop- you'll need to check the manual for your specific amp, or just experiment.
 And finally, some pedals can handle a line-level signal.
-One fairly common example would be a loop that operates at -10dB, paired with an fx pedal designed to work well with active basses -that combination can often work out fine.
-Whatever you put in an effects loop, be sure it is able to put out a signal at least at high in level as the output of the preamp.
+One fairly common example would be a loop that operates at -10dB, paired with an fx pedal designed to work well with high-output basses; that combination can often work out fine.

+Really the best way to see what works is to experiment.
+You won't hurt any of your gear, don't worry.
 When experimenting, listen carefully and ask yourself these questions: Do you hear any distortion?
 Does the signal seem weak?
-Does the compressor seem to react too strongly, or not enough?
+Does a dynamic effect seem to react too strongly, or not enough?
 How bad is the hiss, and does the hiss change in level or "quality" when you switch positions?
-Does the comp have meters to indicate signal levels or compression amount, and do those meters seem to read the same or differently in each position?
-If the levels are not matched up well between devices, you may hear distortion, noise, or a weak signal.
-Those are your signs to adjust the levels or change the placement of your effects and the amp.
-Fortunately, you won't damage either the amp or the effects in this process.
+With a compressor, does it have meters to indicate signal levels or compression amount, and do those meters seem to read the same or differently in each position?
+If you hear distortion, noise, weak signal, or "tone suck", those are your signs to adjust the levels or change the placement of the various pieces of gear.
+Again, you won't damage either the amp or the effects in this process.

 Another set of factors to consider: